thedevelopnik/kubernetes-intro/README.md

 `$ kubectl get service` will tell us what services are running.

-`$ kubectl describe svc webserver-service` will get us details.
-That will get us the port to access.
+`$ kubectl describe service webserver-service` will get us details.

 We need the ip address of the cluster: